Who planted the fake news at center of Qatar crisis?

 The Qatari said the money "was to support the authorities" in Iraq for the release of "abductees."

-"Qatar has provided funds to Iraq in an official, clear and public manner," said the statement, "Qatar did not deal with armed groups outside the authority of the Iraqi state."
+"Qatar has provided funds to Iraq in an official, clear and public manner," said the statement to Al Jazeera, "Qatar did not deal with armed groups outside the authority of the Iraqi state."

+In its statement to NBC News, the Qatari government noted that on June 21, Iraqi Prime Minister al-Abadi had said that the bills delivered to Iraq were not unpacked.
+"Not one dollar, or euro ... was spent," the Qataris quoted al-Abadi as saying, "they are still in their crates, supervised by a committee.

+The Qataris accused the governments of Saudi Arabia and the UAE of ignoring "this clarification and have continued to report 'fake news' about the hostages' release.
+And regrettably, some legitimate, mainstream news organizations have continued to do the same."